 How to install custom modules in Python:

-When working with Python, it is considered good to create a virtual environment.
-The reason is that it provides you an isolated environment.
+When working with Python, it is consider good to create a virtual environment.
+The reason is that it provides you with an isolated environment.
 Any work done in this isolated environment does not affect other environments.

 To install a custom model, you can use pip3;